"Circumstantial evidence is a very trick thing" [BOSC]

 "It may seem to point very straight to one thing, but if you shift your own point of view a little, you may find it pointing in an equally uncompromising manner to something entirely different." - Arthur Conan DoyleWe recently mentioned a book in which the author diagnosed Sherlock Holmes and Conan Doyle as suffering from Asperger's Syndrome.
 This, of course is in addition to other diagnoses of Holmes/Doyle as suffering from autism and attention deficit hyperactivity disorder (ADHD).

 Now Dr. Andrew Norman would like us to believe that - I suppose in addition to all of these other afflictions - Conan Doyle suffered from a form of schizophrenia.
 Norman's assertion is that Doyle's fervent belief in faeries and voices from the afterlife are evidence that Doyle was a schizophrenic.
-Now, I'm not a doctor - although I did have a year of medical school as part of my education - but Doyle, even with his later belief in psychics, was not a psychotic.
+Now, we're not a doctor - although we did have a year of medical school as part of our education - but Doyle, even with his later belief in psychics, was not a psychotic.
 He merely had different beliefs than the mainstream.
-Would current celebrities who embrace [insert wacky religion of your choice here] be diagnosed as schizophrenic.
+Would current celebrities who embrace [insert wacky religion of your choice here] be diagnosed as schizophrenic?
 Okay, well maybe a few would.

 But the point here is a larger one.
 It seems that lately, authors in search of publicity simply attempt outrageous headlines to gain attention for their (sometimes controversial) work.
 This is not limited only to Conan Doyle.
 For example, a book last year called Abraham Lincoln a homosexual.
 Some of the examples we've seen recently mentioning Doyle include:

 - Was the Great Houdini a Mata Hari? - Harry Houdini as a spy

 - Bio Suggests Houdini Killed by Holmes Author - Conan Doyle responsible for Houdini's death